 The SMART Campaign OPPOSES the sale of strong beer and wine in grocery and convenience stores.

-- Grocery and convenience stores can already sell strong beer — as long as they follow the existing smart and balanced laws that exist.
-There is no legal impediment.
-In fact, over 50% (135) of Minnesota's grocery stores already do!
-These stores – in every corner of the state, urban and rural, abide by current regulations, avoid minor access, and provide consumer convenience.
+It’s unnecessary – grocery and convenience stores can already sell beer, wine, and liquor.
+As long as they follow the existing smart and balanced liquor store laws, there is no legal impediment.
+In fact, there are 163 stores and counting in Minnesota that already do!
+These stores – in every corner of the state, urban and rural, abide by current regulations to avoid minor access and provide consumer convenience.

-- There is no evidence that consumers are having difficulty obtaining alcohol.
+There is no evidence consumers are having difficulty obtaining alcohol.
 Access to alcohol is not an issue for Minnesotans.

-- Beer manufacturers have not indicated that they plan to stop producing 3.2% beer.
+Beer manufacturers have not indicated they plan to stop producing 3.2% beer.
 In fact, low alcohol beer is an increasing trend!
 One major beer manufacturer recently indicated that even if the company reduced production, over 70 packages and 12 brands will remain for sale.
 Besides – beer is not a grocery or convenience store profit center.
 The MN Beer Wholesalers Association estimates only an average of 3.7 cases a week is sold per store – this is roughly $100 a week in sales and less than $10 a week in profit.

 Unintended fiscal impacts would hurt independent, family-run businesses and cities with municipal liquor operations.
 Throughout the state, cities with municipal beverage operations would lose valuable revenue.
 In addition, this legislation would negatively impact a municipality’s tax base, by forcing small independently owned retailers to close their businesses.
 Let’s not tip the current level playing field in favor of mega retailers who seek to deregulate for their own economic benefit and threaten the responsible system in place.